 Pool parties and cocktails are essential elements of these festivals as well.
 Other festive celebrations of Mexico include Noche de los Rábanos, Fiesta of the Virgin of Guadalupe, and Feria de la Posada y Piñata.

-6 Best Places For Winter In Mexico
+6 Best Places To Visit For Winter In Mexico

 Not just the tourists, the locals of the northern Mexico region also move down to the south to seek respite from the harsh cold weather.
 The locals prefer to spend their winter holidays in a warmer and comfortable atmosphere in the Southern part of Mexico.